中文 Let's talk

 How Will This Affect My Development?

-• Resource and subdivision consent applications received by Council after 1 July 2025 will be assessed under the new policy using new calculation methodologies and will be subject to the higher HUE contribution rates.
+• Resource and subdivision consent applications received by Council after 15 September 2025 will be assessed under the new policy, using updated assessment methods and higher HUE contribution rates.

 • If your project is in the planning stages and is likely to incur a development contribution charge, lodging your application before this date could result in significant cost savings.

-• An increase in the number of consent applications is expected ahead of the 1 July 2025 policy effective date, resulting in potential delays and longer processing times.
+• An increase in the number of consent applications is expected ahead of the 15 September 2025 policy effective date, which may result in potential delays and longer processing times.

 Get the Right Advice Early

-With these changes approaching, understanding their impact on your project and planning ahead is essential.
+With the new policy about to take effect, understanding its impact on your project and planning accordingly is essential.